colinwhitten97/Deep-Learning-MD/Colin's Tutorial.md

 ## MD: cannot make user in DeePMD-kit

 One major pitfall I experienced in using LAMMPS with DeePMD-kit was "make user."

+## Tensorflow Installation

+You may run into a pitfall during the installation of tensorflow.
+I experienced trouble during this step, and was able to successfully install tensorflow using a different process.
+The original DeePMD-kit documentation leaves little instruction on how to accomplish this.
+While the installation steps may be straightforward, in case you are unfamiliar with Ubuntu and Linux and referred here, follow these steps.

+`sudo apt-get install python3`

+`sudo apt-get install python3-pip`

+`pip install tensorflow`

+Then, to verify the installation you can quickly create a small python file which utilizes tensorflow: Create a test file such as "tensor.py" and write these lines into it:

+`import tensorflow as tf;
+graph = tf.Graph();
+with graph.as_default();
+ x = tf.constant(5, name = "x_value");
+ y = tf.constant(2, name = "y_value");
+ sum = tf.add(x,y, name = "xy_sum");
+ with tf.compat.v1.Session() as session: print("Result:" sum.eval());`

 # Colin's next plans for the tutorial?